triggermesh/test-infra/perf/thrpt-receiver/README.md

 ## Profiling

-The figures presented in this section describe the profile of a single instance of `thrpt-receiver` running under heavy load on a dedicated node in the TriggerMesh production cluster.
-Those metrics can be used as a baseline to assess the performance of other CloudEvent receivers.
+The figures presented in this section describe the profile of a single instance of `thrpt-receiver` running under heavy load on a dedicated node in the TriggerMesh production cluster ([GCE n1-standard-2][gce-machines]).
+Those metrics can be used as a baseline to assess the performance of other CloudEvent handlers.

-The Go garbage collector was disabled for the entire duration of the load test to prevent GC pauses from influencing the results.
-The event store was initialized with a size of 300,000 using the `-estimated-total-events` flag.

-We also ensured that limits of the `thrpt-receiver` process, in particular the maximum number of open files, was high enough to sustain a high number of concurrent connections.
+We ensured that the limits of the `thrpt-receiver` process, in particular the maximum number of open files, were high enough to sustain a high number of concurrent connections.
 The number of outgoing connections established by a single load generator can not exceed the number of ports available on its host (65536), so we consider any value above that number as acceptable for the `nofile` resource limit of the receiver: